fieldgram/hay-description-specification/docs/field-test.md

 <details>
   <summary>More information</summary>

-  <p>Mowing is generally the first step in harvesting hay and thus represents the commencement of a specific harvest.
+  Mowing is generally the first step in harvesting hay and thus represents the commencement of a specific harvest.
 Identifying the harvest start date informs the consumer as to the age of the hay and season of the harvest.
 This information may also be useful in ascertaining local weather conditions for the harvest.

   This note applies both to this field and to the [`harvest_date_end`]() field.
 The seller may lack specific knowledge of harvest start and end dates and only be able to estimate these dates.
 A protocol for using estimated dates is feasible through the use of double-zero values for day of month or even month of year.
 A double zero in the day field would mean that the seller is confident as to the month of the applicable harvest date but not the day.
-Double zeroes in both the day and month places would mean the seller is confident of the year of harvest but neither the month nor day.</p>
+Double zeroes in both the day and month places would mean the seller is confident of the year of harvest but neither the month nor day.

 </details>

 ### Field [`harvest_date_end`]()